wistia/wistia-open-docs/_posts/2012-10-09-upload-api.md

 footer: 'for_developers'
 ---

-The Wistia Upload API is a simple HTTP endpoint designed to streamline the process of uploading new media to your account.
+The Upload API is the best way to programmatically get new videos and files into your Wistia account.

 Simply supply the required parameters and **POST** your media file to **https://upload.wistia.com/** as multipart-form encoded data.

 Media uploaded in this manner will be immediately visible in your account, but may still require processing (as is the case for uploads in general).